athmangude/paperkit/README.md

 - **Responsive design**: Works seamlessly across all device sizes
 - **TypeScript support**: Full type safety for all components
 - **No external dependencies**: Built from scratch without UI libraries
+- **SSR compatible**: Works with Next.js, Remix, and other SSR frameworks

 ## Components